Sarah K. Clarke

 In addition to his full-time employment, he serves on the U.S. National Disaster Medical System where he has been deployed 12 times over the last decade.
 He is the recipient of numerous awards including the U.S. Department of Health and Human Services Innovation in Prevention Award.
 He has also authored a book entitled Top 5 Questions to Ask Your Doctor (Outskirts Press, 2010).

 He spent most of his career as the Director of Community Medicine at Rochester Regional Health where he created Rochester’s Center for Refugee Health.
-He is the founder and Chair of the North American Refugee Health Conference as well as the founder and Executive Director of the Society of Refugee Healthcare Providers.
+He is the founder and Chair of the North American Refugee Health Conference as well as the founder and former Executive Director of the Society of Refugee Healthcare Providers.

 Favorite food: mashed potatoes.